bootstrap-ruby/bootstrap-navbar/README.md

 * If the link target is one of the root paths (only "/" by default), the link is only marked as current if the target is the current path.
 * Otherwise the link is marked as current if the target is the current path or a sub path of the current path.

-In certain cases a website might want to treat more paths as root paths, e.g. when it has different locales mapped at /en, /de etc. This can be achieved by setting the `root_paths` configuration.
+In certain cases you might want to treat more paths as root paths, e.g. when different locales are mapped at "/en", "/de" etc. This can be achieved by setting the `root_paths` configuration.

 ```ruby
 BootstrapNavbar.configure do |config|